 Parts King Parts King

-How To Replace Cabin Air Filter
+How To Replace Your Cabin Air Filter

-The cabin air filter helps keep exhaust gases, dust, pollen and odors out of your vehicle’s ventilation system.
+The cabin air filter helps keep exhaust gasses, dust, pollen and odours out of your vehicle’s ventilation system.
 A dirty filter can block airflow, which can cause heating and cooling problems in your car and health problems for your family.
-Your Cabin Air Filter should be replaced once a year or every 20,000kms.
+In order to keep clean air circulating, your cabin air filter should be replaced once a year or every 20,000 km.

 • Vacuum /Shop Vac